 Blended Learning sees training as an event—something more significant than just a module or a video.

-Blended Learning combines traditional classroom training with online communities, reinforcement videos, short eLearnings, brief coaching sessions, and follow-up virtual classrooms that organically inspire transformation in both individual behavior and the company culture.
-So, grab a straw, because this Blended Learning is a real “smoothie” progress.
+Blended Learning combines traditional classroom training with online communities, reinforcement videos, short eLearnings, brief coaching sessions, and follow-up virtual classrooms that organically inspire transformation in individual behavior and the company culture.
+So, grab a straw because this Blended Learning is a real “smoothie” progress.